-A very serene and natural card, The Star reminds us of mother earth and the divine feminine power.
+A very serene and natural card, The Star in the Tarot reminds us of mother earth and the divine feminine power.
 Water is often associated with the feminine.
 It is very much a card of dualities – the land and water, earth and sky, two jugs, feet on water and earth.
 It speaks of a reflective force to every action.

 Pouring the water from the jug onto the earth, it forms little streams that make their way in various directions.
 Nourishing the earth, some of the water makes its way back to the lake.
 The female also pours water into the lake, almost as if rejuvenating it from heavenly water.
 Her nakedness serves only to emphasise the natural flow of things.
 It is not a clothed man or woman nourishing the earth.
 Her pouring of the water is balanced, neither land nor sea getting more than the other.